OSU-HPCC/example_submission_scripts/blast+/README.md

 How to use blast on OSU HPC Center's cluster supercomputer Cowboy

 Outline:
-    1. Go through New User Tutorial up to job submission: https://hpcc.okstate.edu/content/new-user-tutorial
+A. Go through New User Tutorial up to job submission: https://hpcc.okstate.edu/content/new-user-tutorial
-    2. Submit an example Blast job:
+B. Submit an example Blast job:

+Note: Do not type the dollar signs `$` those represent the prompt used in many linux terminals.

 After you have logged into Cowboy: